jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Frontline**: The point of contact between a tool and the problem.
 Nurses giving vaccines, cleaners cleaning a city bus, and soldiers on the battlefield are all examples of frontline settings.
 People on the frontline have jobs to solve specific problems with a demonstrable skillset.

 **Hierarchy**: A power structure that is developed in order to manage every tool’s use by society.
 Kings and queens with the keys to the castle, for example.
-People who are high in the hierarchy have titles like _prince_ and _executive_ to mark their position—and, in a sense, their territory and "rights"—in the power structure.
+People in the hierarchy have titles like _prince_ and _executive_, _baron_ and _supervisor_ to mark their position—and, in a sense, their territory and "rights"—in the power structure.

 **The story of civilization**: The invention of new technology and the creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.